mulesoft-consulting/automated-api-promotion/README.md

 #### Pipeline consists of the following steps:

-**1. Step**:  Promote APIs: runs command `node src/app.js api`
+**1. Step**:  Promote APIs and Application: runs command `node src/app.js`

-**2. Step**: Copy Generated Properties Files: **customisable** step that copies files generated as part of the [**auto-discovery configuration**](#capturing-api-version)

-**3. Step**: Promote Applications: runs command `node src/app.js app`

-Implementation of the **2.
-Step** depends on the operating system, security and other requirements that could influence copying files between the servers, hence it is recommended to build own custom script and call it from pipeline instead of reusing existing implementation of the step.
-The existing implementation is included just to provide overall view on the solution.
+Step could be also reconfigured to promote applications only by updating the command above to: `node src/app.js app-only`.

 ## Roadmap